Johncarl-Nabepero/Training/Php_with_laravel/Section_insights/Section30_New_Application_Laravel7.md

 **Creating new laravel project**

-- Name it **new-cms-system**

-- Download package given by the first video .
+- This section is more about of how to start a project by using this zip given by the instructor.

 - `new-cms-system.zip`  `project-assets.zip` `blog-post.css.zip`

-- Dropping download zip to my laravel project

 - Drop index.html from `projectassets\blog-home` to my laralel project `app\resource\views\components\home.master.blade.php` and modify it .